 On 19 July 2018, the Commission published proposed measures (PDF 477 KB) to help existing leasehold homeowners buy the freehold of their houses.
 This was followed in September 2018 with a consultation paper (PDF 7.12 MB)– responses were invited up to 20 November 2018.
 The paper proposed “a new, single regime for leasehold enfranchisement designed to benefit leaseholders of houses and flats.”
 A summary version of the consultation paper (PDF 884 KB) is available.

 The Law Commission is also reviewing leaseholders’ Right to Manage.
 A consultation exercise was launched in January 2019 with a closing date of 30 April 2019.
 A final report is scheduled for Spring 2020.

 The Law Commission issued Commonhold: A Call For Evidence (PDF 771 KB) on 22 February 2018 – submissions were invited up to 19 April 2018.
 A public consultation exercise was launched on 10 December 2018 with submissions accepted up to 10 March 2019.
-A final report is expected in Spring 2020.
+A final report was expected in Spring 2020 (see below).